junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I know," Cas says, having to press his temples again just as he answers, Dean imagines that's another terrible wave of deathbed crying upstairs just then.
 "But I can't -- I won't.
 My brothers and sisters are suffering and dying up there.
 The least I can do is not to forget that."

 "Yeah, not like you can ever forget anything easily just like that," Dean says.
 What he means is *I hate to see you suffer*, but he doesn't say that.
-Just presses on the acceleration petal harder, pushing Baby to dash toward LA as fast as she could.
+Just presses on the acceleration pedal harder, pushing Baby to dash toward LA as fast as she could.

 <br>